 - 1 Green chili chopped (skip if making for kids)

-- ¼ to ½ tsp red chilli powder or as desired
+- ¼ to ½ teaspoon red chilli powder or as desired

-- 1 tbsp lemon juice or as needed
+- 1 tablespoon lemon juice or as needed

 How to make the recipe